amiradeu/mistwood-cottage/README.md

 ## 🚧 Roadmap / Todo

+High

--   [ ] Fix physics inconsistency causing uneven player movement and jump behavior across browsers and devices.
+-   [x] Fix physics inconsistency causing uneven player movement and jump behavior across browsers and devices.
+-   [ ] Textures cycles changes rapidly after user browser goes idle and return back.
+-   [ ] Toggling left roof causes a jump in front side opacity.
+-   [ ] Improve a 3D character design for player.
+-   [ ] Improve sky and fog colour with different cycles
+-   [ ] Animate zoom into player upon starting experience

+Medium

+-   [ ] Lazy loading some textures.
+-   [ ] Replace camera zoom with scroll wheel.
+-   [ ] Improve visual cues to indicate that the cottage walls can be toggled.
+-   [ ] Add more interactive elements and relaxing mini games to encourage deeper exploration.
 -   [ ] Introduce subtle story moments and narrative touchpoints across the terrain.

--   [ ] Add more interactive elements and relaxing mini games to encourage deeper exploration.
+Low

+-   [ ] Redesign game balance with cottage interior as the center point.
+-   [ ] Redesign the water shader from a realistic to a stylized look that better complements the world.
 -   [ ] In-game photo mode to capture scenic views.
--   [ ] Redesign the water shader from a realistic to a stylized look that better complements the world.
--   [ ] Improve visual cues to indicate that the cottage walls can be toggled.

 ## 🧩 Tech Stack